Breaking: Tinubu Speaks Out Over Rampant Attacks and Killings, "I Am Troubled"

-- Tinubu voiced grave concern over persistent attacks and killings across Northern Nigeria
+- President Bola Tinubu voiced grave concern over persistent attacks and killings across Northern Nigeria

-- The President warned that rising insecurity threatened national stability and regional development
+- The president warned that rising insecurity threatens national stability and regional development

 - ACF leaders condemned escalating violence, including mass abductions and killings in multiple states

-FCT, Abuja - President Bola Ahmed Tinubu has expressed deep concern over the persistent wave of attacks and killings across Northern Nigeria.
+FCT, Abuja - President Bola Ahmed Tinubu has expressed deep concern over the incessant wave of attacks and killings across Northern Nigeria.

 Specifically, he warned that insecurity remains his greatest worry and a major threat to national stability.